Joel-Maldonado/NeuralNetPy/README.md

 # Neural Network Using Python and Numpy

-This is a neural network library created using numpy.
-It allows you to create, train, and save models.
+NeuralNetPy is a neural network library created using numpy that allows you to create, train, and save models.
 The library is inspired by PyTorch but simplified for educational purposes.

 It includes common layers, activations, losses, and optimizers, making it easy to build a variety of models for different tasks.
-The library also includes helpful utility functions for data preprocessing, training and testing the models, and saving and loading models.
+It also includes helpful utility functions for data preprocessing, training and testing the models, and saving and loading models.

 While this library is not meant to replace existing deep learning frameworks, it can be a great tool for educational purposes or for small sized projects without using much external libraries other than Numpy and raw Python.
 It is also a good starting point for those interested in deep learning to learn about the fundamentals of building neural networks.